Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Conclusion

 \section{Conclusion}

-In this paper, we present a novel Explore-then-Determine (EtD) framework that synergizes LLMs with GNNs for reasoning over KG.
-During the Explore stage, we design an LLM-empowered GNN module to perform compositional learning on the KG, exploring the promising candidates and fine-grained compositional knowledge of the question.
-In the Determine stage, the information gathered from the exploration is organized to create a knowledge-enhanced multiple-choice prompt, which a frozen LLM then uses to determine the final answer.
-This two-step process leverages the precision of GNN-based compositional learning and the language understanding prowess of LLMs, effectively combining explicit knowledge from KGs with implicit knowledge in LLMs.
-Extensive experiments demonstrate the superiority of EtD, achieving accurate, efficient and faithful reasoning over KGs.
+In this paper, we introduce Dual-Reasoning (DualR), a novel framework following dual-process theory, which combines GNN-based structured, deliberate reasoning of ``System 2'' with LLM-based intuitive reasoning of ``System 1'' in KGQA task.
+DualR designs an LLM-empowered GNN module to explicitly reason on KGs, extracting high-quality reasoning chains, which are then refined into a knowledge-enhanced multiple-choice prompt, guiding the LLM to reason for final answer.
+With the collaboration of GNN and LLM, this two-tier reasoning process harnesses the precision graph learning of GNN and the language understanding prowess of LLM.
+Extensive experiments demonstrate the superiority of DualR, achieving accurate, efficient and faithful reasoning over KGs.